Base-Karthik-S/RSS-Feed-Reader/README.md

 2. Open your terminal and navigate to the project directory.

-3. Run the script using the following command: python RSS_Feed_Reader.py
+3. Run the script using the following command:<br/>
+   python RSS_Feed_Reader.py

 4. When prompted, enter the URL of the RSS feed you want to read.